Guide

 Value for Money (VFM)

-The core principle of government procurement.
+A core principle of government procurement.
 It does not mean cheapest.
 It means the best overall outcome considering quality, reliability, risk, fitness for purpose, and price together.
-Agencies can and do choose more expensive suppliers when they offer better overall value.
+Buyers may choose a higher-priced supplier when it offers better overall value against the criteria.

 Variation